 The bridge was removed and the false tooth was replaced via an implant-supported-crown.
-Also, the teeth to each side of the implant tooth received new crowns.
+Also, the teeth to each side of the dental implant tooth received new crowns.

 In order to place the dental implant, and to have the area not look deformed, it was necessary to construct new bone and gum in the area that had been damaged.
-This was performed prior to the placement of the implant.
+This was performed prior to the placement of the dental implant.